Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Experiments

 \subsection{Main Results}

-\paragraph*{CIRR.} The experimental results for the CIRR test set are presented in Table~\ref{tab:cirr_test_exp}.
-As observed, our baseline method \baseline, employing global-level retrieval achieves comparable performance with state-of-the-art ZS-CIR methods SEARLE~\cite{baldrati2023zero} and Pic2Word~\cite{saito2023pic2word}.
+\textbf{CIRR.} The experimental results for the CIRR test set are presented in Table~\ref{tab:cirr_test_exp} and visualization results are shown in Figure~\ref{fig:visres}.
+As observed, our global retrieval baseline (\baseline) achieves comparable performance with state-of-the-art ZS-CIR methods SEARLE~\cite{baldrati2023zero} and Pic2Word~\cite{saito2023pic2word}.
 Notably, both of them are trained on text-image pairs, while our method is training-free for saving computational resources.
-Furthermore, with reranking module \rerank incorporating discriminative local concepts, our method gains a significant improvement of 6.72\% in Recall@1.
-Local concepts provide discriminative information, leading to noticeable enhancements.
-In comparison with three other training-free methods, our method \baseline+~\rerank has an average improvement of 9.01\% over Text-only-M, 14.68\% over Text-only-C, and 24.49\% over LLaVA-CIR respectively.
-Among these training-free methods, LLaVA-CIR processes detailed information from the reference image, Text-only-C considers the full caption of the reference image, and Text-only-M lacks input from the reference image.
-It is evident that directly implementing reference image information without careful selection can distract the model and compromise performance.
-In contrast, the modified text itself provides strong discriminative information and yields competitive results.
-Our method \baseline selectively extracts information from reference image captions by prompt-enhanced language model, resulting in improved performance.
-Notably, our proposed baseline model can outperform existing training-needed methods~\cite{baldrati2023zero,saito2023pic2word} by an average improvement of 2.43\% over SEARLE and 3.27\% over Pic2word.
-For the evaluation on subset gallery, the discriminative ability is required.
-Our LCR provides a strong score for the target local concept, increasing the score difference between images, and resulting in a significant improvement of 6.5\% over the baseline GRB.
+Furthermore, with local concepts re-ranking (\rerank) incorporating discriminative information, our method gains a significant improvement of 8.63\% in Recall@1.
+In comparison with three other training-free methods, our method \baseline+~\rerank has an average improvement of 11.32\% over Text-only-M, 16.99\% over Text-only-C, and 24.80\% over LLaVA-CIR respectively.
+To process modification reasoning, LLaVA-CIR leverages a vision-language model and Text-only-C relies on simple combination.
+However, it is evident that existing text-image alignment space (BLIP2) cannot handle instructional reasoning effectively, and relying on vision-language model (LLaVA) only leads to suboptimal results.
+Our \baseline addresses modification reasoning by transforming the instructions into descriptive pseudo-target captions using a prompt-enhanced pure language model, resulting in improved performance.
+Notably, our proposed baseline model can outperform existing training-needed methods~\cite{baldrati2023zero,saito2023pic2word} by an average improvement of 4.74\% over SEARLE and 5.57\% over Pic2word.